YourMJK/tum-live-recorder/README.md

 **ATTENTION**: only press `CTRL-C` _ONCE_ (not multiple times!) and wait until _ffmpeg_ terminates!
 Interrupting _ffmpeg_ may cause damage to the header of the MP4 file and prevent it from being played!

 MacOS is prevented from sleeping while the script is running (screensaver not influenced).

+If you want to integrate the tum-live-recorder into your own script/program or you rather want to leave the scheduling job to [Cron](https://en.wikipedia.org/wiki/Cron), you can simply do that by using the _\_saveCurrentStream.sh_ script!